 - A-B’s nuclear option

 - The Shakespearean drama

 The Fourth’s nuclear option in keeping A-B American and independent was to buy Grupo Modelo (Mexican brewer of Corona).
 They made amazing concessions in pressuring the controlling Mexican families to agree.
 When this was in the news, I dismissed it as impossible.
 I thought if they could buy Modelo, why hadn’t they done it before?
 The book tells how close a deal was, in which A-B would’ve stayed American.
 AB InBev bought Grupo Modelo in 2012 for $20 billion.

 Last but not least, the Shakespearean drama between father and son – the Third and Fourth, the two primary CEO’s – is stranger than fiction.
-The take-no-prisoners, workaholic father who drove the company to 52% share, and the anointed playboy son known for partying who’s been involved in the deaths of two young women.
+The take-no-prisoners, workaholic father who drove the company to 52% of the U.S. market, and the anointed playboy son known for partying and had been involved in the deaths of two young women.
 I always assumed the Fourth only ascended to his position because of his last name, but the book made me feel sorry for him.
 The drama between these two is the most compelling storyline of the book, but beyond the scope of this article.
 Here’s an ad featuring both of them, and the emphasis they placed on tradition and quality:

 Here’s a perfect summary of that Shakespearean drama from MacIntosh:

 Anheuser’s isolationist history drove the result in the end, and made everything that occurred during August IV’s tenure a footnote to a much bigger story.
 Anheuser-Busch’s fate was sealed not during his year and a half in office but during the decades-long span in which it was run by a man who couldn’t fathom that anyone else could fill his shoes.
 He ultimately ensured that no one did.